jedrzej9/client-server-application/README.md

-# Console To-Do list application
+# Console TO-DO list application
 Console application that uses sockets.

 ## How to run